Rowing0914/Road-to-Maths-Degree/README.md

 I hope this helps someone who has the same dream as me to make it come true!
 ** I'm broadly exploring various Maths topics.
 Also, I am essentially following the [roadmap for Maths students@MIT](https://math.mit.edu/academics/undergrad/roadmaps.php)

+## Format of the list below
+I have organised all my notes by following the format below;
+- List of <TOPIC_NAME>: A link to Wiki page describing the various research topics in the domain
+  - <NOTE_NAME>: A link to my handwritten note

 ## Notes: [My handwritten notes in Dropbox](https://www.dropbox.com/sh/mnixi2vh4atrwsu/AACL60mihoLRtG65zku6mNCCa/Maths?dl=0&subfolder_nav_tracking=1)
 ### Algebra